tsatria03/CookyCraze/docks/readme.txt

 This screen is read only and does not require any input to navigate.

 Prestige history.
 View a log of every prestige run you have completed in your current save.
-Open it from the Statistics menu.
+It appears as a read-only input box in the quests screen, after the prestige button.

 Each entry shows the run number, the rank you reached before prestiging, and what reward you received.
 The history is empty on a fresh save and grows by one entry each time you prestige.